 IT Due Diligence: Avoid Common Pitfalls + The Ultimate Checklist

-In the past year, most companies have learned the hard way that traditional approaches to IT due diligence no longer cut it in today’s tech-driven landscape.
-When a target company’s technology infrastructure can make or break your investment decisions, you need more than just a basic checklist.
+In the past year, most everyone has learned the hard way that old-school IT due diligence is no longer good enough.
+When the technology stack of your target is going to drive a significant portion of your investment, you need more than a checklist.

-But the good news is you don’t have to learn these lessons the hard way.
+But here’s the good news – you don’t have to learn these lessons the hard way, watching millions in value walk out the door.

-This guide cuts through the complexity to show you exactly what not to do in IT due diligence, paired with a comprehensive checklist that ensures you’re asking the right questions at the right time.
-No fluff, no theoretical frameworks – just practical insights that protect your investments and maximize value creation.
+This guide takes the mystery out of technical due diligence, tells you exactly what NOT to do and provides a comprehensive checklist so you know you’re asking the right questions at the right time.
+No theory, no consultant-speak – just practical insight that will protect your investments and help you create value.

 The Importance of Technical Due Diligence